mcdemarco/prepub/README.md

 * It does not rewrite your links to use its paragraph numbers (shuffled or not) a la [WritingFantasy](https://sophiehoulden.com/twine/writingfantasy_guide.html).
 * It does not warn you about duplicate implicit header references.
 * It doesn't have a preface option, and the colophon option could use a tag approach (instead of or in addition to special passaging).
-* It would be nice to respect some of the special passages and tags introduced in [Gordian Book](https://gordianbook.art)/[WritingFantasy](https://sophiehoulden.com/twine/writingfantasy_guide.html).
+* It would be nice to respect some of the special passages and tags introduced in [Gordian Book](https://gordianbook.art), [WritingFantasy](https://sophiehoulden.com/twine/writingfantasy_guide.html), and [Spiner](https://spiner.readme.io).
 * It would be nice to sub-shuffle and anchor intermediate passages as in [pangamebook](https://github.com/lifelike/pangamebook).
 * It would be theoretically possible to honor include/display/print-style macros.
 * It would be nice to take the options from a settings passage.
 (They currently can be put into a query string.)